Installation for the Simple Pump hand pump continued...

 Before considering whether to perform this installation yourself, you need to first determine what type of well cap is on your existing well casing.

 If your well cap does not have pipe from the submersible passing up through the middle, you have a pitless adaptor.
 You can quite possibly the installation yourself.
-You should be comfortable with both simple plumbing tasks and electrical wiring.
-With the wiring, you will disconnect your existing submersible well pump wiring under the cover and reconnect it through the new cover.
+Evaluate by watching the first video on this page:

 If you have the skills required to safely disconnect and connect power to the submersible (cut, splice and reconnect), the installation is really quite simple.